sharadregoti/tyk-docs/tyk-docs/content/tyk-configuration-reference/kv-store.md

 #### Ensure separation of concerns

 Securely store sensitive information like API keys, passwords, and certificates in a centralised location.
-Not everybody needs access to these secrets: authorised people can maintain them and just pass along the reference used to access them from the KV store.
+Not everybody needs access to these secrets: authorized people can maintain them and just pass along the reference used to access them from the KV store.

 #### Support per-machine variables